eddiewiiii/portal/src/content/articles/en/changsha-rain.md

 But nothing happened.

-All day, I kept glancing out the window.
+I kept glancing out the window all day.

 Still grey.

 Still nothing.

 My phone buzzed throughout the day.
-Mostly him.
+Mostly from him.

 On the train.